samhedin/se_dvorak_ep/README.md

 # Swedish dvorak: english programmer
 Swedish dvorak layout for programmers who mainly communicate in English, inspired by svorak a5 http://aoeu.info/s/dvorak/svorak

-This will change quite a lot in the coming weeks.
+This layout will change quite a lot in the coming weeks.
 ## Installation
 It is easiest to overwrite the old layout file, but make a backup first!
 ``` bash